The Shock and Reality of Catching Covid After Being Vaccinated

 At two press briefings this month, Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a covid adviser to President Joe Biden, said that the number of breakthrough cases in the U.S. so far is not cause for alarm and that the administration will continue to monitor these instances closely.

-One important line of investigation is how much of a role variants or mutated versions of the initial coronavirus play in these breakthrough cases.
+One important line of investigation is how big a role variants or mutated versions of the initial coronavirus play in these breakthrough cases.
 Research suggests the current vaccines may be somewhat less effective against some new variants.

 Martha Sharan, a CDC spokesperson, said the agency is now urging states to use genetic sequencing to test virus specimens from patients with breakthrough cases to identify variants.
 In Washington state, for instance, eight variants were detected in the genetic sequencing of nine breakout cases reported through April 3.

-The Biden administration today announced $1.7 billion in spending would be directed from the covid relief bill to help the CDC, states and other jurisdictions more effectively detect and track variants by scaling genomic sequencing efforts.
+Today the Biden administration announced $1.7 billion in spending would be directed from the covid relief bill to help the CDC, states and other jurisdictions more effectively detect and track variants by scaling genomic sequencing efforts.

-The CDC also has launched a national covid vaccine breakthrough database where state health departments can store and manage data.
+The CDC also has launched a national covid vaccine breakthrough database in which state health departments can store and manage data.

 “We are behind on sequencing samples,” said Osterholm.
 “That will give us valuable information.”